-It’s a difficult time for education globally amid the COVID-19 (Coronavirus) pandemic.
-Schools are closing and transitioning to an e-learning model to keep educational prospects afloat.
-Teachers are learning how to use online platforms, are adapting their teaching methods, and trying to create an action plan for student engagement.
+It’s has been a difficult time for education globally amid the COVID-19 (Coronavirus) pandemic.
+Schools closed and transitioned to an e-learning model to keep educational prospects afloat.
+Teachers were learning how to use online platforms, are focusing on adapting their teaching methods, and trying to create an action plan for student engagement.
 The new school year is starting and we want to make sure you know of all the resources to support you in the endeavor.

 Instruction and Assessment